 A London-based breeder by the name of Pat Turner visited the Ross’s, returning home with a male called Snowdrift.
 She began an experimental breeding programme with the breed.
 Patricia convinced the Ross’s to change the name to Fold.

 Three of Snowdrift’s descendants arrived in the United States in the early 1970’s and the breed received championship status with the CFA in 1978.
-However some registering bodies no longer/refuse to accept Scottish Folds due to the affects the “fold” gene has on the breed (see below).
+However, some registering bodies no longer/refuse to accept Scottish Folds due to the effects the fold gene has on the breed (see below).

 The ears are in the normal pricked position at birth but in the folded cat, start to bend forward around four weeks of age.
 The gene responsible for the ears is known as the Fd which causes the cartilage of the ear to fold forwards.
 The Fd is a dominant gene with incomplete penetrance.
 Only one copy of the gene is required for the offspring to inherit the trait.
 The heterozygous Scottish fold will have one copy of the Fd and one copy of the non-fd gene, ie: Fdfd.
 The chart below explains this.

 Unfortunately, the gene responsible for the folded ears also has an impact on the skeletal system.
 Known as osteodystrophy or osteochondrodysplasia, this condition affects cartilage throughout the body including bone lesions, thickening of the tail, bones in the hind legs becoming thickened and arthritic, resulting in pain and discomfort.